 A field for a single date and time.

 A field for a single image, allows for them to be uploaded, selected from the

 server or selected from the stack.
 Optionally can include

 A field for multiple images, with the same ways to add images as the image field.
 Also allows for a line of text to be attached to each image.

 A field for a single file, allows for them to be uploaded, selected from the server or selected from the stack.

 A field for multiple files, with the same ways to add files as the file field.
 Also allows for a line of text to be attached to each file.

-A field for embedding videos from websites like Youtube and Vimeo.
+A field for embedding videos and other content from websites like Youtube and Vimeo.
 Also allows selection of size of the video and previewing of it.

 A field to store "True or false" type values.
 Internally stored as either 1 for true if the checkbox was checked, and 0 for false if it wasn’t checked.